chermes/TodoService/README.md

 ## To be Done (hah!)

-* Differentiate between development, staging and production in database_names and ports
+* Differentiate between development, staging and production in database persistence and ports
 * Persist the staging / production databases
 * Initialize Vue.js frontend (project setup + build)
 * Create a first, visual list of items